learn-co-curriculum/hs-git-environment-setup/REAMDE.md

 ## Congrats!

 Phew!
-That was a lot of work, but now you are all set to use git and github
+That was a lot of work, but now you are all set to use git and github.